Aaron Easterly, Chief Executive Officer

 Jason and his wife, Kate, love dogs but weren’t allowed to have a pet on their houseboat.
 But after visiting a local Seattle shelter, they knew they had to adopt a mixed breed who they named Oscar.
 They were inspired to convince their houseboat co-op to allow their pup, and now Oscar has a big group of friends he sees daily.

 Before Rover: Jason spent 6 years working for the Microsoft’s advertising exchange and as a group product manager for the display advertising business.

 Education: Jason graduated Magna Cum Laude from Duke University with degrees in economics and computer science.
 He also earned a master’s in business administration from the Wharton School at the University of Pennsylvania.

-Megan Teepe, Vice President of Operations
+Megan Teepe, GM of International

 Megan has more than 10 years of experience developing service organizations that deliver outstanding results for customers.
 She brings that experience and passion for excellence to Rover, leading the charge on all sitter and safety programs.
 Megan and her family are the proud pet parents of Colfax, a delightfully grumpy terrier rescue from Seattle Humane Society.

 Before Rover: Most recently, Megan worked as Director of Account Management and Operations at Marchex.
 She has also worked as a consultant in the environmental and transportation fields, and long ago trekked in the Honduran wilderness doing field work.

 Education: Megan earned her undergraduate degree in Geography and Plan II from the University of Texas at Austin and a master’s of business administration from Vanderbilt University in Nashville.